 If you are looking for the best barbecue in Charleston, Lewis Barbecue is hands down the best.
 The restaurant strives to offer a full-on Central Texas-style barbecue experience.
 You can sample everything they have on the table, including beef brisket, pulled pork, pork ribs, sandwiches, and delicious side dishes.

-Lewis Barbecue also features a bar with 12 beer taps that also offers freshly squeezed cocktails, local craft beer, and wine.
+Lewis Barbecue also features a bar with 12 beer taps offering freshly squeezed cocktails, local craft beer, and wine.
 The restaurant’s indoor and outdoor seating is enough to amaze all guests.

 See Related: Things to Do in South Carolina

 Address: 112 North Market Street, Charleston, SC 29401

 Known For: Ultimate coconut cake